 You can see in the video above how he did it.
 He also created a cartoon image with the steps involved:

-Here’s his video showing you some of his peach trees that he grew from a peach pit.
+Here’s his video showing you some of the peach trees that he grew from a peach pit.

 He germinated his peach pits in the fridge, look how lovely the resulting fruit is!